Welcome to Year 6!

 Timmy Tomato Spag Bol

-Welcome back to the new school year.
 I hope you are all ready and ready to go!
-You have all made a fantastic start to the new school year and have already shown your perseverence towards tricky activities.
-This half term our English text will be Street Child where we will have some exciting discussions, heated debates and lots of fantastic writing opportunities.
+This half term our English text will be Trash where we will have some exciting discussions, heated debates and lots of fantastic writing opportunities.
+Our classroom has been transformed into a dump site so the children can experience what life was like sifting through the rubbish.

 Miss Jackson will teach every morning and Monday and Friday afternoon with either Mrs Rayner or Mrs Lidster covering Tuesday, Wednesday and Thursday afternoons.